LumoSQL/lumosql/doc/lumo-build-benchmark.md

 like `build`, but without the destination directory; the output will show the effect of applying these options without building or running anything.

+* `targets` - similar to `what`, however the list of targets is all in one line for easier copy and paste.

 Note that apart from the slightly different syntax, build/benchmark/test options are specified in the same way as standard `Makefile` arguments.